OWASP/CheatSheetSeries/cheatsheets/JSON_Web_Token_for_Java_Cheat_Sheet.md

 #### Symptom

-This attack occurs when an attacker has access to a token (or a set of tokens) and extracts information stored in it (the contents of JWT tokens are base64 encoded, but is not encrypted by default) in order to obtain information about the system.
+This attack occurs when an attacker has access to a token (or a set of tokens) and extracts information stored in it (the contents of JWTs are base64 encoded, but is not encrypted by default) in order to obtain information about the system.
 Information can be for example the security roles, login format...

 #### How to Prevent